-Follow the link above, select your local Hub and check out your area's Community Response Plan developed by locals like you.
-Look at the tsunami evacuation zone map to see if the areas where you live, work, and play are in a tsunami evacuation zone.
-3 Check out www.WREMO.nz website.
-This is where you will go for credible information in an emergency.
-Find out what preparedness activities are happening near you getprepared.nz/events Subscribe to our quarterly newsletter to hear the latest news getprepared.nz/newsletter
+- Find the location of your local Hub and check out your area's hub guide, developed by locals like you. - Look at the tsunami evacuation zone map to see if you live, work, and play in a tsunami evacuation zone. wremo.nz/tsunami - Find out what preparedness activities are happening near you wremo.nz/events - Subscribe to our quarterly newsletter to hear the latest news wremo.nz/newsletter

 TODAY

-2. Practice Drop, Cover and Hold
+2. Practise Drop, Cover and Hold

 International experts know you reduce your chance of injury if you Drop, Cover and Hold during an earthquake.

 Most injuries during earthquakes are caused by the furniture, ornaments and building fittings, like ceiling tiles, rather than collapsing buildings.

 In an earthquake:

 Indoors - Stay inside until the shaking stops and it is safe to exit.
 Leave the building with caution and watch out for falling objects.

 In a tall building - Same as above, don't rush outside just because the fire alarms go off.

 Outdoors - Move away from buildings, trees, and power lines, then Drop, Cover and Hold until the shaking stops.

 On a busy city street - Don't stay on the footpath as things might fall on you from the buildings around you.
 Quickly move into a building, then Drop, Cover and Hold.

-If you are unable to Drop, Cover and Hold, brace yourself as best you can, and try to find a way to protect your head and neck 3 4 5 6 7 9 3.
-Know your tsunami zone
+If you are unable to Drop, Cover and Hold, brace yourself as best you can, and try to find a way to protect your head and neck

-If you're near the coast during an earthquake and the shaking is either Long or Strong, Get Gone!
-In a local earthquake, the only tsunami warning you will receive is the earthquake itself.
-Tsunami are multiple waves that could keep coming for many hours.
-The first wave may not be the biggest.
-Immediately evacuate to safety and past the Tsunami Blue Lines.
-Talk with neighbours about how everyone can get to safety - some may need extra help.
-Find out if the places you live, work, or play, are in a tsunami zone and where you need to go to be safe.
+TONIGHT

-getprepared.nz/TsunamiZone Wait for the all clear before going near the coast or into the water after a tsunami event The first wave may arrive in as little as 10 minutes, so there is no time for an official warning such as sirens.
-We only send alerts for tsunami that start from far away, like South America.
-4 5 6 7 8 TONIGHT 4.
-Create a household plan After a large earthquake, you might not be able to use your phone, send an email or use social media.
+4. Create a household plan

+After a large earthquake, you might not be able to use your phone, send an email or use social media.
 Plan now for when you can't communicate.

-Keep your children safe Schools have plans to keep your children safe.
+Keep your children safe

+Schools have plans to keep your children safe.

+Check with your school or ECE about what their emergency plans are.

-Check out your school's emergency plan at: getprepared.nz/schools Arrange at least three friends or family within walking distance of the school to collect your children for you.
+Arrange at least three friends or family within walking distance of the school to collect your children for you.
 Give their names to your school.

 Talk with your children about what they could expect and who could collect them if you can't get there.

-Agree on a safe meeting place Decide on a place where you will go to find each other, and arrange to stay with friends or family if you need to.
-Sort out home and contents insurance Most people are underinsured.
-Make sure that your home and your possessions are insured for the right amount.
-Contact your insurer to discuss.
+Agree on a safe meeting place

+Decide on a place where you will go to find each other, and arrange to stay with friends or family if you need to.

+Sort out home and contents insurance

+Most people are underinsured.

+Make sure that your home and

-Put together a Getaway Kit for home and work You might have to leave home in a hurry or walk a long distance to get home from work.
+Put together a Getaway Kit for home and work

+You might have to leave home in a hurry or walk a long distance to get home from work.
 Think about what items you might need, and put together a grab bag with the basic essentials to get you through the next few hours or days.
 You can do this yourself and it doesn't have to be expensive.

+Utilities

-Utilities Damaged utilities can be dangerous and prevent you from staying in your home.
+Damaged utilities can be dangerous and prevent you from staying in your home.

 Find your gas main valve (if you have gas), main power switch, water toby, and learn how to turn them off.
 Mark them clearly so you can find them quickly.